Hacktitude/DevQuest-Test-run-2024-Guide/README.md

 You can now try out the [Challenge 0](./challenge00.md) for the test run.

-### Key Directories and Files

-- `client/`: Contains HTML files and assets for the client-side application.
-- `config/`: Contains configuration files and scripts.
-  - `buildspec.yml`: Build specification for the project.
-  - `replace_tests.js`: Script to replace test files.
-- `db/`: Contains database files.
-- `readme-files/`: Contains challenge descriptions and instructions.
-- `src/`: Contains the source code for the project.
-- `tests/`: Contains test files.

 ## Getting support

 There will be minimal to no support available on the context day.
 We are not in a position to clarify challenge descriptions on an individual basis.
 However, in case of a setting up the project need, you may contact the technical support team via a chat on WhatsApp (No support for technical doubts) to the phone number `+94 71 382 6109`.

-In case of **non-technical support** you may reach out to the DevQuest Support Contact No. `xxxxxxxxxx` via calls only.
+In case of **non-technical support** you may reach out to the DevQuest Support Contact No. `+94 70 233 4139` via calls only.

 ## References